kitschpatrol/shared-config/readme.md

 ## Package architecture

 Each package has a simple `/src/cli.ts` file which defines the behavior of its eponymous binary.
-The build step turns these into node scripts, providing default implementations where feasible.
+The build step turns these into node "binary" scripts, providing default implementations where feasible.

 The monorepo must be kept intact, as the sub-packages depend on scripts in the parent during build.